 “When diet is right, medicine is of no need; when diet is wrong, medicine is of no use.” -Ayurvedic Proverb

-According to Ayurveda, the root of good health and longevity is well-functioning digestion and good digestion begins with strong AGNI.
-Agni means “fire” and it exists in every cell of our body, governing all metabolic activity.
-The central bodily Agni, like the pilot light in your oven, this central fire regulates 40 other metabolic processes n the body.
+According to Ayurveda, the root of good health and longevity is well-functioning digestion known in Ayurvedic terms as strong AGNI.
+"Agni" means “fire” and in this context, refers to the central bodily Agni, located in the gut.
+Like the pilot light in your oven, this central fire regulates 40 other metabolic processes n the body.
 Current research into the science of the microbiome supports this idea: proper digestion underlies everything from mood to immunity to longevity.

 We experience agni as hunger.
 Real hunger is that feeling in the belly that signals we need to eat.
 When we’re on the verge of getting sick we lose our appetite, and when our health is restored, our appetite returns.